dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 Take a ConvNet pretrained on ImageNet, remove the last fully-connected layer (this layer’s outputs are the 1000 class scores for a different task like ImageNet), then treat the rest of the ConvNet as a fixed feature extractor for the new dataset.
 For eg, in AlexNet, this would compute a 4096-D vector for every image that contains the activations of the hidden layer immediately before the classifier.
 We call these features <span class='orange'>CNN codes</span>.
 Once you extract the 4096-D codes for all images, train a linear classifier (e.g. Linear SVM or Softmax classifier) for the new dataset.

-In our case of dogs and cats dataset, we will leverage any of the pretrained architectures mentioned in our previous post on CNN, and use them as base model for transfer learning.
-We will remove the final layer and insert a new hidden layers with desired number of classes for classification as per our new dataset. (or, also we could add multiple different number if hidden layers in between this pretrained model and our output classes) This is one type of transfer learning we can leverage without having to design new architecture and having to worry if it will even work for such smaller dataset(our cats and dogs dataset).
-This technique surprisingly gives amazing results in such less time and less compute power than the model trained from scratch will will takes hours and days of compute power to achieve similar or better results.
+In our case of dogs and cats dataset, we will leverage any of the pretrained architectures mentioned in our [previous post](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/#story) on CNN, and use them as base model for transfer learning.
+We will remove the final layer and insert a new hidden layers with desired number of classes for classification as per our new dataset. (or, also we could add multiple different number if hidden layers in between this pretrained model and our output classes) This is one type of transfer learning we can leverage without having to design new architecture and having to worry if it will even work for such smaller dataset(our cats and dogs dataset) or amount of regularization or number of layers or number of neurons in each layer, etc and training on it from scratch.
+This technique surprisingly gives amazing results in such less time and less compute power than the model trained from scratch will take hours or days of compute power to achieve similar or better results.

 2. Finetuning the ConvNet